circleci/circleci-docs/jekyll/_cci2/faq.md

 On the Usage plans, at the beginning of your billing cycle, you will be charged for user seats, premium support tiers and your monthly credit allocation.
 Any subsequent credit refills _during_ the month (such as the auto-refilling back to 25% on reaching 10% of credits available) will be paid _at the time of the refill_.

+#### Am I charged if my build is "Queued" or "Preparing"?

+No. If you are notified that a job is "queued", it indicates that your job is waiting due to a **plan** or **concurrency** limit.
+If your job indicates that it is "preparing", it means that CircleCI is setting up or _dispatching_ your job so that it may run.

 #### What are the other renewal dates?
 {:.no_toc}